Want the perfect workout program?Take Quiz

 The barbell hip thrust is one of the best exercises (top 3) for building gluteal muscle strength and size.
 The movement really hones in on the gluteus maximus.
 However, the gluteus medius and minimus still get significant activation, especially with single leg variations.

 By adding a fabric resistance band around the knees, we can further increase the activation of the gluteus medius by forcing them to perform hip horizontal abduction to keep the legs out.
 The same is true for squats.
+The hip thrust is so effective that it's one of our favorite glute exercises for women!

 How to do the Barbell Hip Thrust